hestia-owner-dp/website.dp/src/site/community/en/index.md

       Bumble and Tinder having asked for his data. [](https://wiki.personaldata.io/wiki/User:Frandrews
       "User:Frandrews")'
-  - description: An other member maps the dating app ecosystem in the wiki platform available thanks to our partner [personaldata.io](https://personaldata.io) and delves into dating app patents.
+  - description: Marie-Pierre maps the dating app ecosystem in the wiki platform available thanks to our partner [personaldata.io](https://personaldata.io) and delves into dating app patents.
+    name: Marie-Pierre
-  - description: "[](https://jessicapidoux.info/)Another member digs into regulation policies and how online dating interacts with collective practices and communities."
+  - description: "[](https://jessicapidoux.info/)Judith Herzog digs into regulation policies and how online dating interacts with collective practices and communities."
+    name: Judith
   - description: A member helps us with  all the legal facets.
 timeline_title: How it started — how it's going
 timeline_events: